 To go with the 1940s jump blues seeping out of the speakers of the bar, our final dish was a ‘Pargo Imperial’ snapper fish.
 It was tender and delicious and it was probably the dish we took most time over with our vermouths.
 The lovely long brown strips of sautéed onions really brought out all the flavours that included fennel, curry, pepper and thyme.

 Desserts include ‘Crema de Chocolate a La Naranja o Fresa’ and a favourite with the locals: ‘Homer Simpson Doughnut with blue vanilla.’

 Ramonet explained to us that they are especially popular for their exquisitely prepared fish dishes like ‘Pez de Roca con Limón’,which is a rock fish dish typical of the South of Spain.’
 They also have vegetable dishes according to the season like pumpkin or courgette fusions.

 Favourite meat dishes with local customers include ‘Secreto Ibérico’ and ‘Ternera de Vaca Vieja.’
 On Sundays they have ‘Domingos de Cuchara’ with warm and nutritious “spoon dishes” like ‘Lentejas’ (lentils), ‘ ‘Potaje’ stew and ‘Sopa Castellano.’

-Ramonet tells us that they choose their wines from small and independent winemakers, which change according to the season.
-Their Gins include raspberry and ginger ale flavours.
+They choose their wines from small and independent winemakers, which change according to the season.
+Their Gins include Raspberry and Ginger Ale flavours.